dariuszwrzesien/10xWordUp/README.md

 # [10xWordUp](https://10xwordup-vercel.vercel.app/)

 A web application for saving and learning English vocabulary using a flashcard system.
-It helps users memorize new words by providing translations, phonetic pronunciation, audio examples, and an interactive quiz mode.
+It helps users memorize new words by providing translations, phonetic pronunciation, audio examples, and an interactive quiz mode

 **https://10xwordup-vercel.vercel.app/**